aristanetworks/avd/ansible_collections/arista/avd/roles/cv_deploy/README.md

 ### Configure proxy settings using environment variables

-If proxy-related settings are not passed to `cv_deploy` explicitly, `cv_deploy` will try to discover usable proxy server (scheme is `http`, host is a non-empty string, port is greater than 0 and less than 65536) using environment variables in the following order:
+If proxy-related settings are not passed to `cv_deploy` explicitly, `cv_deploy` will try to discover usable proxy server (scheme is `http`, host is a non-empty string, port is in the range 1-65535) using environment variables in the following order:

 1. Check if proxy bypass is requested for CloudVision